RodrigoBertotti/api-example-firebase-admin-nodejs/README.md

 - Access Control: Restricting routes access with custom claims and checking nuances
 - Reject a request outside the controller easily by throwing `new HttpResponseError(status, codeString, message)`
 - Logs: **winston** module is preconfigured to write `.log` files
-- Serialization of objects, so you can easily perform write operations on Firestore of custom prototypes objects
-- Caching: A wrapper function which helps to avoid identical queries on the Firestore Database

-:iphone: **Check also the [Flutter side](https://github.com/RodrigoBertotti/flutter_client_for_api_example) example which interacts with this API example.**

 ## Summary